Game Theory in Formula 1: From Physical to Strategic Interactions: Results

 \section{Results}

 In this section, we present the optimization results for different case studies.
 In \cref{sec:case1}, we analyze the interplay between trajectory optimization and wake effects.
 In \cref{sec:case2}, we compare different game formulations.
 Finally, in \cref{sec:case3}, we analyze the link between available energy and overtake locations.
 Before diving into the results, we provide some definitions to simplify the notation.
 The results include case studies involving two agents, $A$ and $B$, whose trajectories are represented in red and blue, respectively.
+They share the same set of vehicle parameters.
 We introduce the notation for gap time as follows:

 indicating that the gap time is considered relative to $B$.
 Consequently, if $t_\mathrm{gap}\geq0$ agent $B$ is behind agent $A$, and vice versa.
 The initial temporal position is defined by the initial gap between the two agents.